Agreement on Government Procurement

-Evolution of the GPA back to top
+Evolution of the GPA

 The revised GPA, which entered into force on 6 April 2014, is attracting more and more attention worldwide but liberalizing procurement markets is not a completely new idea.
 Early efforts to bring government procurement under internationally agreed trade rules were undertaken in the OECD framework.
 The matter was then brought into the Tokyo Round of Trade Negotiations within GATT in 1976.

 As a result, the first agreement on government procurement (the so-called “Tokyo Round Code on Government Procurement”) was signed in 1979 and entered into force in 1981.
 It was amended in 1987 and the amendment entered into force in 1988.
 Parties to the agreement then held negotiations to extend the scope and coverage of the agreement in parallel with the Uruguay Round.
 Finally, a new Agreement on Government Procurement (GPA 1994) was signed in Marrakesh on 15 April 1994 — at the same time as the Agreement Establishing the WTO — and entered into force on 1 January 1996.